SATELLITE 2025 Recap: A Growing Show, Emerging Tech, and Key Takeaways

 Antenna and Ground Systems: An Expanding Market

-Another key trend at SATELLITE 2025 was the increase in smaller antenna providers showcasing efficient tracking antennas for LEO applications.
+Another key trend at SATELLITE 2025 was the increase in smaller antenna providers showcasing efficient tracking antennas and antenna tracking systems for LEO applications.

 Historically, companies like CPI, AVL, and Cobham have dominated the market, but this year saw a rise in smaller, more agile players entering the space.